A-F-V/A-F-V/README.md

 -->
 ---
 # Past Projects
+- [🔮Arcana](https://github.com/A-F-V/obsidian-arcana) - An obsidian plugin to supercharge your thinking with AI.
 - [Explainable AI for Cancer Diagnosis](https://github.com/A-F-V/XAI-Cancer-Diagnosis).
 I achieved this by anaylsing **cell graphs** with a GNN and then explaining predicitions post-hoc with [GCExplainer](https://arxiv.org/abs/2107.11889)
 - Implementation of algorithms from the [Bioinformatics](https://github.com/A-F-V/Bioinformatics) course